 Generally, a hotel that offers concierge level rooms has an entire floor (or a section of a floor) which receives special service and amenities.
 These perks might include premium-quality sheets and pillows, a reception area with complimentary food and drinks, and of course, a special concierge desk to help you with requests.

-The cost varies widely per hotel, but you can expect to pay about 50% above standard rack rates for a room at concierge level.
+The cost varies widely per hotel, but you can expect to pay about 50 percent above standard rates for a room at concierge level.
 The amenities available also vary by hotel, so you should compare different companies' policies by visiting their websites before you book your stay.

-For example, Doubletree offers a concierge lounge with breakfast, beverages and hors d'oeuvres.
-In the rooms, all the extras, such as a blowdryer, coffee maker, ironing board, complimentary robes and newspaper, are included.
+For example, Doubletree offers a concierge lounge with breakfast, beverages, and hors-d'oeuvres.
+In the rooms, all the extras such as a blow dryer, coffee maker, ironing board, complimentary robes, and newspaper, are included.

 The concierge-level at some hotels, like the Westgate Las Vegas Resort & Casino, also include better views from your room by placing the concierge floors higher up (25th and 26th floors at Westgate) or access to specialty lounges reserved for concierge-level guests.

 Hotels aren't the only accommodations that offer this exclusive level of service and benefits, some cruises like the Regent Seven Seas Cruises allow guests to upgrade their rooms to include concierge-level amenities.
 Perks on Regent include private verandas, ability to book special rooms with better sheets and more space, and even a personal butler for guests staying in the Penthouse Suites and higher.